 The school operates as a busy working studio, producing around 180 films each year.
 MA Filmakers gain key credits on a minimum of ten exercise films and a graduation work.

 Thousands of high profile alumni include directors Michael Mann (PUBLIC ENEMIES), Mike Leigh (MR TURNER), Duncan Jones (SOURCE CODE), Ann Hui (A SIMPLE LIFE); cinematographers Jo Willems (THE HUNGER GAMES), Erik Wilson (PADDINGTON), Roger Pratt (HARRY POTTER) Tak Fujimoto (THE SIXTH SENSE); editors Mark Goldblatt (RISE OF THE PLANET OF THE APES), Robert Leighton (NOW YOU SEE ME); producer Iain Smith (MAD MAX: FURY ROAD).

 Students are taught by working UK filmmakers.
-Films are made on built sets, shot on professional level cameras, recorded on Nagra V, edited on Avid Composer and given a professional dub in Soho.
+Films are made on built sets, shot on professional level cameras, recorded on professional digital recorders, edited on Avid and given a professional dub in Soho.

 In 2014 LFS films screened at over 150 festivals, winning many prizes, including the Cannes Palme d’Or for Best Short Film, the most prestigious festival accolade.
 Over recent years, ten LFS graduates have been taken on the Cannes Residence programme and graduates are regularly selected for other talent programmes, such as Binger Film Lab, Sundance Film Lab and Film London's Microwave scheme.
 In 2014, over 25 features by recent graduates were in global distribution.

 LFS is two minutes walk from Soho, centre of the European entertainment industry.
 Key figures of the UK and European industries pass through very often.
 The school provides mentors and career development support after graduation.